State & District Tax Exemptions

-The Basic STAR exemption is available on a homeowner's primary resident for anyone who owns and lives in his or her own home and earns less than $500,000 a year.
+The Basic STAR exemption is available on a homeowner’s primary residence for anyone who owns and lives in his or her own home and earns less than $500,000 a year.

-The Enhanced STAR exemption is available on the primary residence of taxpayers age 65 or older wiht yearly incomes below $81,900.
+The Enhanced STAR exemption is available on the primary residence of taxpayers age 65 or older with yearly incomes below $81,900.
 (This is the 2014 figure.)

 BH-BL residents over the age of 65 with an income of $37,400 or less (as of 2014) also ca be exempted from paying school taxes on 5 to 50 percent of their home’s assessed value depending on their income.

 The district also grants a disability exemption ranging from 5 to 50 percent for qualifying residents of any age with disabilities and incomes less than $37,500.